-Immersive learning may still be in its infancy, but AR/VR technology’s role in education will be growing.
+Immersive learning may still be in its infancy, but AR/VR technology’s role in online education will be growing.
 As the technology evolves, the number of applications and their use is going to increase over the next few years.

 This post touches only the surface of the technologies’ potential impact on the future of eLearning.
 Due to restrictions like expensive and inconvenient equipment, AR and VR are likely to remain relatively niche for some time but clearly deserve the attention of app developers, educational establishments, startups, and investors.
 Those who come up with innovative ideas may see big profits.